 Raspberry seed oil is rich in EFAs (essential fatty acids), primarily linoleic and linolenic acids.
 It contains very high levels of tocopherols (Vitamin E), which act as antioxidants, and carotenoids (Vitamin A).

-Because of its composition, raspberry seed oil possesses superior anti-inflammatory qualities, and has reported sunscreen qualities, according to the Oomah study (2000), which makes it a nice addition to face, lip and sunscreen products.
+Because of its composition, raspberry seed oil possesses superior anti-inflammatory qualities which makes it a nice addition to face, lip and sunscreen products.

 Uses and benefits

 Red raspberry seed oil is often used in cosmetic preparations as an addition to face creams, lotions, balms, serums and oils.
 Well known for its potent anti-inflammatory benefits, some have found relief from skin issues such as eczema with continued, topical use of the oil, due to its potent essential fatty acid complex which is rich in omegas.

 Raspberry seed oil makes a nice addition to sunscreen products, due to its reported sun protection qualities*, along with its anti-inflammatory, antioxidant and hydrating benefits.
 It is also a popular addition to anti-aging products.

 *According to the Oomah study (2000), raspberry seed oil has the ability to absorb UV light similar to a sunscreen with SPF 28-40.
 Some people misinterpret this as raspberry seed oil being an effective sunscreen, but in reality this claim has not been tested – the oils never went through strict SPF testing that determines the level of protection from sunlight.
 That being said, it is very likely that the oil will make a good addition to a natural sunscreen with proper UV filters due to its antioxidant and anti-inflammatory properties.

 Sourced and processed